Raw (film): Plot

 Lifelong vegetarian Justine begins her first semester at veterinary school, the same one her older sister Alexia is attending and where their parents met.
-On her first night, she meets her gay roommate Adrien, and they are forced to partake in a week-long hazing ritual, welcoming the new students.
+On her first night, she meets her roommate Adrien, who claims he's gay, and they are forced to partake in a week-long hazing ritual, welcoming the new students.
 They are brought to a party, where Alexia shows Justine old class photos of students bathed in blood, including one with their parents.
 The next morning, the new class is splattered with blood and is forced to eat raw rabbit kidneys.
 Justine refuses because of her vegetarianism, but Alexia forces her to eat one.
 Justine leaves with Adrien and later discovers an itchy rash all over her body.
 She consults a doctor, who diagnoses her with food poisoning and gives her cream for the rash.

 The next day, Justine begins having cravings for meat, which makes her feel ashamed.
 After a failed attempt to steal a burger from the cafeteria, she and Adrien take a late-night trip to a gas station so no one will see her eating meat.
 Unsatisfied, she eats raw chicken in the morning, and later throws up a long bundle of her own hair she had been chewing on.
 That night, Alexia attempts to give her a bikini wax, but when Alexia tries to cut the wax off with sharp scissors, Justine kicks her away and Alexia accidentally cuts off her own finger.
 Alexia faints, and Justine picks up the finger, tastes the blood, and starts eating it.
 Alexia wakes up to find Justine doing this but later tells their parents that her dog, Quicky, ate it.